PreventionMar 10, 2024

 Can Bed Bugs Live in Your Car?

-• Visual Confirmation: Check the seams of your seats, floor mats, and the glove compartment.
+- Visual Clues: Inspect seat seams, floor mats, and glove compartments.
 Look for small reddish-brown stains or the bugs themselves.

-• Bites After Driving: If you notice new bite marks specifically after a commute, this is a major red flag.
+- Bites After Driving: If you notice new bite marks after trips, this could indicate a bed bug presence.

 How to Treat a Car Infestation

-1. Remove Clutter: Take out all trash, floor mats, and seat covers.
+- Remove Clutter: Take out trash, floor mats, and seat covers.